It’s pretty certain that foods that make you lose weight would be high on the list of most people.

 It’s in everything.
-Sweets, cakes, cookies and chocolate, where we’d expect to find it, and in plenty of things that we wouldn’t expect to find the sweetener.
+Sweets, cakes, cookies and chocolate, where we’d expect to find it.

-It can legally be referred to under almost 60 different names including fructose, corn syrup, detrose, glucose, lactose, maltose, and sucrose.
+Worryingly, sugar can legally be referred to under almost 60 different names including:

 Learn more about inflammation here.

-One of the most simple and free things that you can do for your health and longevity is to give up sugar.
+Giving up sugar is one of the most simple and no-cost things that you can do for your health and longevity.

 These are the refined grains.
 These should almost never be seen on your plate.

 There are a lot of health benefits from reducing or giving up :